 Students are required to attend all lessons and rehearsals to ensure they make adequate progress in the subject and maintain the high standards of the Instrumental Music Program.

-Commitment to the Instrumental Music Program is taken very seriously and students are only able to exit the program at either the end of Gr 7, Gr 10 or Gr 12.
+Commitment to the Instrumental Music Program is taken very seriously and students are only able to exit the program at either the end of year 7, year 10 or year 12.

 A parent or guardian is required to make contact with the school if their child is intending to exit the program.
 Students who are new to the program are only required to make a full year commitment regardless of their year level.